What we were not allowed to see at R. Kelly's trial - KTVZ

 “When you’re talking about the criminal justice system, members of the public have to be a part of the trial — they have to be able to see it.
 Transparency has to exist in order for there to be any trust in the criminal justice system,” Villalona said.

-It wasn’t until the government delivered its closing arguments this past week that the public finally learned more about the content of the recordings.
-In one, assistant US Attorney Elizabeth Geddes said a woman was instructed to take off her clothes by Kelly, who told her, “Four licks (spankings),” confirming the woman’s testimony in court.
+It wasn’t until the government delivered its closing arguments last week that the public finally learned more about the content of the recordings.
+In one, assistant US Attorney Elizabeth Geddes said, a woman was instructed to take off her clothes by Kelly, who told her, “Four licks (spankings),” confirming the woman’s testimony in court.

 “On the video you saw the defendant spank (her) four times, and you saw the absolute anguish on (her) face as he spanked her,” Geddes said.

-Note: Correction: An image caption on a previous version of this story used the incorrect title for Nadia Shihata.
-She is an assistant US attorney.